The Crab with the Golden Claws: Background

+The Crab with the Golden Claws was the first of The Adventures of Tintin serials to be published by Le Soir, Belgium's largest Francophone daily newspaper.
+Hergé's previous Tintin stories had all been created for the Catholic publication Le Vingtième Siècle, but after the German occupation of Belgium in 1940, the Nazi authorities had forced it to cease publication.
+Land of Black Gold, the story that Hergé had been serialising at the time, had to be abandoned.
+The German authorities had permitted Le Soir to reopen, but it remained firmly under Nazi control, supporting the German war effort and espousing anti-Semitism.
+Some Belgians were upset that Hergé was willing to work for a newspaper controlled by the occupying Nazi administration, but he was enticed by the size of Le Soirs readership, which reached 600,000, far more than what Le Vingtième Siècle had been able to accomplish.
+After joining Le Soir on 15 October, 1940, Hergé was appointed editor of its new children's supplement, Le Soir Jeunesse.
+The first issue was published with a large announcement across the cover: "Tintin et Milou sont revenus!" ("Tintin and Snowy are Back!").

+Faced with the reality of Nazi oversight, Hergé abandoned the overt political themes that had pervaded much of his earlier work, instead adopting a policy of neutrality.
+Tintin scholar Harry Thompson has observed that without the need to satirise political types, "Hergé was now concentrating more on plot and on developing a new style of character comedy.
+The public reacted positively".

 PublicationThe Crab with the Golden Claws began serialisation in on 17 October 1940.

 However, on 8 May 1941, a paper shortage caused by the ongoing war led to Le Soir Jeunesse being reduced to four pages, with the length of the weekly Tintin strip being cut by two-thirds.
 Several weeks later, on 3 September, the supplement disappeared altogether, with The Crab with the Golden Claws being moved into Le Soir itself in September, where it became a daily strip.
 As a result, Hergé was forced to alter the pace at which his narrative moved, as he had to hold the reader's attention at the end of every line.
 As with earlier Adventures of Tintin, the story was later serialised in France in the Catholic newspaper Cœurs Vaillants from 21 June 1942.